We are all responsible for keeping children safe in our families and communities.

 - Link the family up with others who can support them.

 - Talk to someone experienced, for a different point of view, or for ideas about how to help.

 - Call a helpline for free, confidential advice and support.

 Free call: 1800 643 000

 Parenting WA Line

 Free call: 1800 654 432

-The Department of Child protection and Family Support has more information about what to do if you are concerned about child abuse or neglect.
+The Department of Communities has more information about what to do if you are concerned about child abuse or neglect.

 If you continue to be worried and think nothing is happening for the child, trust your judgement and keep trying until your concerns are taken seriously.